raceintospace/raceintospace/doc/manual/manual.md

 One question to consider is whether to maintain a backup strategy.
 Early testers recommended the historical path, flying the one-person capsule, then the two, then moving on to the three-person spacecraft for lunar missions.
 They would then maintain Gemini/Voskhod as a backup program, and switch over to it if their primary suffered a catastrophic failure.
 This can be a helpful strategy, though it's only practical if you are planning to go to the Moon with Apollo/Soyuz or XMS-2/Lapot.
 It is also more costly than going straight from Mercury/Vostok to what you plan to fly to the Moon.

-The game has many keyboard commands; those that activate buttons usually have the corresponding letter displayed in a different color.
+The game has many keyboard commands; those that activate buttons usually have the corresponding letter displayed in a different color in the relevant button.
 The game also inclues context-sensitive help activated by pressing F1.

 Although RIS includes a number of improvements over the original BARIS, the look and feel and the gameplay should be mostly the same.
 For the most part, the changes in RIS should simply make it easier to play and administer, as the original game had some rough edges.
 Also a few of the names (of rockets, capsules, and cosmonauts) have been changed to improve the game's educational potential, as a historical simulation of the 1960s Space Race.
 Information about the Soviet lunar program was limited when BARIS was developed, which required the game's designers to take educated guesses at names for some of the Soviet hardware and cosmonauts.
 RIS has been able to take advantage of what's known today to use more historical names, which will be mentioned below as they occur.
-RIS also includes a large number of bug fixes, especially in the area of newscasts that didn't work as they should.
+RIS also includes a large number of bug fixes, especially of newscasts that didn't work as they should.

 Race Into Space, like BARIS, uses its own flight profile for the historically considered approaches to the Moon.
 So the terms in RIS don't correspond to those used during the Space Race, but they work well in-game and their meaning is more straightforward.
-You will see these terms mentioned in newscasts; just bear in mind that the newscast is referring to the historic proposal, and has no bearing on your space program.
+You will see these terms mentioned in newscasts; just bear in mind that the newscast is referring to the historic proposal and has no bearing on your space program.

 **Direct Ascent** is the same as the historic proposal: a single capsule which lands on the Moon, like in old sci-fi movies.